skypilot-org/skypilot/README.md

 ## Issues, feature requests, and questions
 We are excited to hear your feedback!
 * For issues and feature requests, please [open a GitHub issue](https://github.com/skypilot-org/skypilot/issues/new).
-* For questions, please join us on [GitHub Discussions](https://github.com/skypilot-org/skypilot/discussions).
+* For questions, please use [GitHub Discussions](https://github.com/skypilot-org/skypilot/discussions).

+For general discussions, join us on the [SkyPilot Slack](https://join.slack.com/t/skypilot-org/shared_invite/zt-1i4pa7lyc-g6Lo4_rqqCFWOSXdvwTs3Q).

 ## Contributing
 We welcome and value all contributions to the project!
 Please refer to [CONTRIBUTING](CONTRIBUTING.md) for how to get involved.

 <!-- Footnote -->
-[^1]: While SkyPilot is currently targeted at machine learning workloads, it supports and has been used for other general workloads.
-We're excited to hear about your use case and how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!
+[^1]: While SkyPilot is currently targeted at machine learning workloads, it supports and has been used for other general batch workloads.
+We're excited to hear about your use case and how we can better support your requirements; please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!